sylr/yage/README.md

     -R, --recipients-file PATH  Encrypt to recipients listed at PATH.
 Can be repeated.
     -d, --decrypt               Decrypt the input to the output.
     -i, --identity PATH         Use the identity file at PATH.
 Can be repeated.
+        --version
+    -y, --yaml                  Treat input as YAML and perform in-place encryption / decryption.
+        --yaml-discard-notag    Does not honour NoTag attribute when decrypting (useful for re-keying).
+        --rekey                 Decrypt the input and encrypt it with the given recipients.
+                                In re-keying mode the input and output can be the same file.
+                                In YAML mode it implies --yaml-discard-notag.

 INPUT defaults to standard input, and OUTPUT defaults to standard output.